 The past few weeks haven’t exactly been what I would call Florida weather.
 Granted, I could be just fine with August weather year-round, but most plants would much rather prefer what we have here in late February/early March.
 So, what can you do between now and then?
 A lot, actually!

-Here is a list of 5 tips to help get your garden, off to a great start this growing season, no matter how big or small.
+Here are 5 tips to help get your garden off to a great start this growing season, no matter how big or small.

 If you are hoping for spectacular flower beds this year, now is the time to whip them into shape!

 If you already have a bed in place, get out there and remove any dying annuals and plant a few bulbs.
 If you are new to the bulb game, caladiums and daylilies are good places to start.
 Start dreaming up your perfect arrangement by drawing it out!

 With so many great templates available on the internet (how did we live before printable templates were a thing?) you can create a stylish arrangement that reflects you best.

 Soil might only be exciting to this lady, but getting on top of that will get you ahead of the game when it comes time to plant.

 Our Rockledge Gardens soil blend comes premixed with all the good stuff your garden needs, with a little compost, mycorrhizae, and larger wood chips mixed in for good measure.

 Using a raised bed model?
 Great!
 We make a blend for that, too!
 Be sure to pick up our special raised bed blend which is especially great for nutrient-heavy feeders like vegetables and small fruits.

 I love starting seeds!
 There is nothing more rewarding than seeing a new living organism spring to life that you planted!
 It’s such an accomplishment from minimal effort!